 As we enter this lush area we're greeted by the sight of mountain nyalas, bohor reedbuck and warthogs grazing at the roadsides.
 With careful scanning and luck, we may also encounter a serval stalking rodents amongst the long grasses, or locate the Abyssinian long-eared owl at its day roost, tucked into a moss clad juniper tree.

-We complete our journey crossing the Sanetti plateau, to the Bale Mountain Lodge, arriving in time for dinner.
+We complete our journey crossing the Sanetti plateau, to the hotel, arriving in time for dinner.

 -